nystudio107/devmode/README.md

 ## Roadmap

-* Re-implement the Service Worker, with exclusions for the CP
 * Move to containerized builds in buddy.works & atomic deployments
 * Move to Amazon S3 for assets, and utilize Cloudfront as well
 * Convert local development over to Docker